Sue9104/web-manual/interface/translator-translation-management.md

 ## History

 All the operations by you are listed here, including first translation and re-translation.

+> Description of status please see [status](../glossary.md#status)

 Actions:

 1. Seach items by project name, priority, deadline

-2.
+2. view the translation detail

-Status:
--